supabase/supabase/web/blog/2020-12-02-case-study-monitoro.md

 ### Prototype fast, and keep going

 Thanks to Supabase, Monitoro could deliver the features required needed faster than they anticipated.
 This meant the team could spend more time focusing on speaking to customers and marketing.
 As a result, their user base has grown massively in a short space of time.
-Thanks to Supabase, there was no need to worry about how to create a database which had real-time functionality which could be set up quickly and scale.
+There was no need to worry about how to create a database which had real-time functionality which could be set up quickly and scale.
 Monitoro could focus on launching fast.

 Learn more about Monitoro: